eferrea/BCI-Master/README.md

 **Content of the package**
+This package contains two main components:

 1. A Matlab BCI framework (BCImat).
 2. A c++ project (TrackM) implementing a task controller for testing the Matlab BCI framework in a closed-loop fashion.

 **Purpose of the BCI framework (BCIMat)**

-BCImat is a Matlab GUI-based program implementing a Brain-Computer Interface (BCI) decoder interpreting movement intentions from intracortical neural activity and converting them into cursor movements.
-Neural activity is provided via two types of interface:
+BCImat is a Graphical User Interface (GUI)-based program developed in Matlab.
+It serves as a Brain-Computer Interface (BCI) framework designed to interpret movement intentions from intracortical neural activity and translate them into cursor movements.
+BCImat supports two primary modes of operation:
+1. **Simulation mode**
-1. a simulated set of cosine tuned neurons (Georgopoulos et al. 1982) for testing purposes (simulation mode) before using it under real brain control,
+   * BCImat provides a simulated set of cosine-tuned neurons, as described by Georgopoulos et al. in 1982.
+This mode is intended for testing purposes to ensure the functionality of the BCI framework before using it under real brain control.
+2. **Application mode**
-2. a real neural interface using Blackrock 128 channel recording system (Blackrock Microsystems, Salt Lake City, USA, https://www.blackrockmicro.com/) via their cbmex code for real intracortical control (application mode).
+   * In application mode, BCImat interfaces with real neural data obtained from a Blackrock 128-channel recording system (manufactured by Blackrock Microsystems, Salt Lake City, USA).
+This connection is established using the cbmex code, enabling real intracortical control.
+**Dependencies**

-In the actual version, the "Statistics and Machine Learning Toolbox" is needed.
-In future releases, I will remove dependencies from this toolbox.
+* The current version of BCImat requires the "Statistics and Machine Learning Toolbox."
+However, in future releases, efforts will be made to eliminate dependencies on this toolbox.
+**Compatibility**

-The code was maily developed under Matlab 2016a with the Statistics and Machine Learning Toolbox version 10.2.
-It was also testd with Matlab version 2018b with the Statistics and Machine Learning Toolbox version 11.4.
+* BCImat was primarily developed and tested using Matlab 2016a with the Statistics and Machine Learning Toolbox version 10.2.
+It has also been successfully tested with Matlab version 2018b and the Statistics and Machine Learning Toolbox version 11.4.

 **Purpose of the task controller (TrackM)**